 We encourage player movement between teams.
 This includes movement between Premier and Select and between age groups.

-From the 2007-2001 age levels we aim to make the most competitive teams possible, which may mean a combination of age groups
+Within the competitive age levels we aim to make the most competitive teams possible, which may mean a combination of age groups

 Important: All players are required to tryout with their rightful birth year unless previously approved by the director.